-9 Foods & Drinks That Can Cause Inflammation, If You Haven't Been Feeling So Hot Lately
+9 Foods & Drinks That Can Be Inflammatory

 Inflammation can be detrimental to our health and wellbeing.
 And things like what we eat and drink, how much rest we get, and how crazy our stress levels become can all affect inflammation levels in the body and lead to greater risk for disease.
 There are many inflammatory foods that weaken our system, and so it's best to minimize them and stick with foods that fight inflammation instead.